Jsrodrigue/sidekickAI/README.md

   - Python source files (.py)
 - The indexing pipeline is designed to be easily extensible to support additional file formats.

+## Important Note About RAG
+RAG (Retrieval-Augmented Generation) is implemented as **one of Sidekick’s tools**, not a mandatory step.

+- RAG is only used when it is **enabled** and when the agent decides it is **useful/necessary** for a given prompt.
+- If RAG is disabled (via tool settings) or if no folder/file context is selected, Sidekick will answer using the LLM and any other enabled tools.
+- This keeps the agent flexible: it can work as a general assistant, or as a knowledge-base assistant, depending on the session configuration.

 ## Why It Matters
 Managing multiple contexts and information sources is difficult in fast-paced environments.
 Sidekick reduces cognitive load by keeping knowledge bases and chats clearly separated while automating repetitive tasks and information retrieval.